orbitalfoundation/orbital-sys/readme.md

 Important concepts such as removing observers, or more efficient filtering can be added as well without breaking this pattern.

-## Resolvers are blind to self, order dependent, and resolve only on past state

-The resolver is not invoked on itself.
-At the moment this is on purpose and special code is written to make sure that resolvers do not see themselves.
+## Resolver messaging quirk

+When a new entity is registered it may see the packet that created it be delivered to itself as a resolve() message.
+This behavior is still TBD.
+For now just ignore it. @todo

 This may change - I can see arguments for doing the opposite:

 ```
 	const resolve = (blob) => {